eduamf/bilm-tf/README.md

 python -m unittest discover tests/
 ```

+It works even without installation, but you need to create a simlink to the `bilm` directory in the `bin` directory.

 ## Installing with Docker

 To run the image, you must use nvidia-docker, because this repository